Mexborough and Swinton Times, December 10.

 Mr Chapple then recommended the meeting to choose a deputation to see Mr Warburton the question, which I brought them together.
 It was unanimously decided that Messrs Cooper, Asbury, Dixon, Venables, and Blunt, along with Mr Chapple, should constitute the deputation to the manager.

-On Monday, they met Mr Warburton and explain the subject of their visit, the result of which a contemporary reports are as follows:
+On Monday, they met Mr Warburton and explained the subject of their visit, the result of which a contemporary reports are as follows:

-“the manager in for the deputation that the reason the arms and received a fortnight notice was owing to the Manchester, Sheffield and Lincolnshire Railway Company “acting awkward” to the owners of the colliery, on account of the recent action taken by them against the railway company.
+“The manager informed the deputation that the reason the men had received a fortnight notice was owing to the Manchester, Sheffield and Lincolnshire Railway Company “acting awkward” to the owners of the colliery, on account of the recent action taken by them against the railway company.
 They had sent a letter to the colliery owners stating that they would close their ledger account with them, and they would have to pay for everything which went by rail before it left the pit yard.
 Mr Warburton, explained that the colliery company could not do this, and they gave the men notice, because of the Railway Company were determined in what they had said they would have to set the pit down.
 He held out hopes that, if the railway company would not do was stated, the men should receive the 5%.”

 “Your readers will remember that the Denaby Main Company and be making an appeal to the Railway Commissioners against excessive and unlawful preferences given by the Manchester, Sheffield and Lincolnshire Railway Company to collieries over and to the disadvantage of the Denaby Main Company.
 The Manchester, Sheffield and Lincolnshire Company, not satisfy with a decision of the Commissioners, asked the Court of Appealed to reverse the Commissioners verdict, but this was refused because the weight of evidence was against them.